-Priorities for addressing risk have been presented in the Disaster Management Policy Framework approved by Cabinet in 200918, and are consistent with those emanating from the B-Tool Assessments, SNC and HFA monitoring reports.
-These include:
+Priorities outline below for addressing risk have been presented in the Disaster Management Policy Framework approved by Cabinet in 2009, and are consistent with those emanating from the B-Tool Assessments, SNC and HFA monitoring reports:

-- 1. Timely, coordinated and focused direction of resources towards the disaster management system's effective operation. - 2.
-Maintaining institutions that are technically capable of efficiently executing the comprehensive disaster management programme. - 3.
-Developing local expertise capable of operating and maintaining the disaster management system. - 4.
-Ensuring that the public is well informed and educated about disasters, their consequences and preventive and mitigation measures.
+- Timely, coordinated and focused direction of resources towards the disaster management system's effective operation. - Maintaining institutions that are technically capable of efficiently executing the comprehensive disaster management programme. - Developing local expertise capable of operating and maintaining the disaster management system. - Ensuring that the public is well informed and educated about disasters, their consequences and preventive and mitigation measures. - Creating an environment in which the private and non-government sectors contribute meaningfully to the comprehensive disaster management effort.

-18 Objective of the Policy is to advance an approach to disaster management that focuses on reducing risks - the risk of loss of life, economic disruption and damage to the environment and property, especially to those sections of the population who are most vulnerable due to poverty and a general lack of resources.
+&lt;sup>26 Objective of the Policy is to advance an approach to disaster management that focuses on reducing risks - the risk of loss of life, economic disruption and damage to the environment and property, especially to those sections of the population who are most vulnerable due to poverty and a general lack of resources.

-17 Information provided in the document is deemed valid only at the date of publication as risks are intended to be monitored on an ongoing basis.
+&lt;sup>25 Information provided in the document is deemed valid only at the date of publication as risks are intended to be monitored on an ongoing basis.